Skip to main content

 4. Click Request access.

-After clicking Request access, you will be asked to confirm the inheritance request.
+After clicking Request access, the beneficiary will be asked to confirm the inheritance request.

 Once confirmed: